scitran/client/Flywheel-SDK.md

+The Matlab scitran client is designed to be a clear interface to the Flywheel SDK commands.

+This page lists the Flywheel SDK commands, grouped redundantly in two organizations.
+First, there is a list in terms of the objects, and then there is a list in terms of the actions.

-These are the Flywheel SDK commands grouped in various ways (redundantly).
-For example, all the download<> commands are grouped and then all the <>File commands, which include download<>, are grouped.
-These methods are part of the Flywheel.m class file.
-An instance of the Flywheel class is created and attached whenever you create a scitran instance.
+For example, all the project methods are listed, which include downloadProject.
+Then the download methods are listed, which also includes downloadProject.

+The methods listed here are part of the Flywheel.m class file, which is created and attached whenever you create a scitran instance.

 This is the Flywheel SDK constructor